FedNC: A Secure and Efficient Federated Learning Method with Network Coding: Introduction

 The communication bottleneck is also another major challenge in FL systems.
-Due to the wireless channel and the massive number of participating clients, as well as the heterogeneity of local data and training devices \cite{li2020federated}, the communication within FL can be much more expensive and unstable than that in traditional distributed environments, where the devices usually connect with high-speed wired broadband.
-Expensive costs and unstable channels lead to low efficency and low robustness, respectively.
-If a certain client's model upload fails, then the FL system either waits for that client to re-upload, or discards its parameters.
-Waiting for certain clients will waste more time, while discarding may lead to larger errors due to heterogenous data.
-Therefore, the ideal situation is to ensure that the channel is as reliable as possible for every client, which is impractical in realistic scenes.
+The wireless open channel and numerous participating clients, along with the heterogeneity of local data and training devices, amplify communication costs and instability compared to traditional distributed setups with stable wired connections.
+These factors result in reduced efficiency and robustness.
+Moreover, a failed model upload from a client forces the FL system to wait for re-upload, wasting time, or to discard parameters, risking errors due to data heterogeneity.

 Given the above, it is clear that privacy breaches and system efficiency are two major challenges that need to be addressed urgently in FL.